idnow/de.idnow.ios.sdk/README.md

 ### 3.11.0
 Changes:
 - User can continue with identification process after the app has been put to the background
-- User can finish the process of identification with any country's identity document
+- Global document : User can finish the process of identification with any country's identity document
 - Minor improvements & bugfixes

 ### 3.10.0
 Changes:
 - UI Improvements
 - Minor improvements & bugfixes

 ### 3.9.0
 Changes:
 - Randomness in liveness detection
-- Autoclassfication is now supported for 19 more documents
+- Autoclassfication is supported for 19 more documents
 - Minor improvements & bugfixes